Benefits and statistics of embedding peer code review into your software development process.

 So why should you deploy code review?
 Here are some of the benefits:

-- BIQ – Builds quality into your process with best ROI
+- BIQ – Builds quality into your process with the best ROI

-- Less defects in your code – by more than 80%, see next section below for more details
+- Fewer defects in your code – by more than 80%, see the next section below for more details

 - Builds peer pressure on code quality due to the Ego Effect – People will write better code when they know their code is going to be “reviewed”